MartianZenMonk/anatta2/readme.md

 THANK YOU VERY MUCH TO MR SUTHEE @ https://www.techtalkthai.com/ FOR GIVING THE ASUS ZENBOOK DUO LAPTOP ( FOR MONKS PROPERTY )

-Anatta Meditation Voice Kit For rasberry pi os / ubuntu
+Anatta Meditation Voice For rasberry pi os / ubuntu

-use

 git clone https://github.com/MartianZenMonk/anatta2

 - then you can use git pull for updating

+How to run
+- copy folder m_tapaguno to m_yourname
+- cd m_yourname
+- python3 anatta.py

 You may have to install the following packages
 - pip3 install vosk